codexive-zech/weight-Converter/README.md

 #weight Converter
-This App converts the unit of Pounds to other related Unit.
+This App converts the unit of Pounds which is the unit weight to other related Unit.